Fortnite dev Epic Games is launching a Steam rival, teases bigger reveal

 Epic Games says more information about the store will be revealed at The Game Awards on Thursday, but for now says the store will first launch with a curated set of games with plans to open up to more titles next year.

-Epic Games is also touting that developers will get to keep 88 percent of the revenue for a game sold, with Epic taking the other 12 percent.
+Developers will get to keep 88 percent of the revenue for a game sold at the store, with Epic taking the other 12 percent.
 The company will sweeten the deal for developers that are using Epic's Unreal Engine by covering the 5 percent engine royalty within that 12 percent.

-However, Epic Games does say that games that aren't using the Unreal Engine are encouraged to be on their digital store, and developers will have full control of their game pages with no store-placed ads, cross-marketing of competing games or paid ads in search results.
+But games that aren't using the Unreal Engine are also encouraged to appear on the digital store.
+Developers will have full control of their game pages with no store-placed ads, cross-marketing of competing games or paid ads in search results.

 Fortnite's success appears to be what has paved the way for Epic Games to launch this store, with the developer saying the game's store -- which sells outfits, emotes and other customizations -- has led to a fast system for making online payments.